archlinux/aur/README.md

 # systemd-report-entropy
-some helper to diagnose early boot entropy
+report system entropy to journald during boot

 ## Why ?
 Because it is hard to check available entropy during system boot,